danielmiessler/fabric/patterns/analyze_answers/system.md

 - Provide a reasoning section to explain the correctness of the answer.

 - Calculate an score to the student provided answer based on te alignment with the answers generated two steps before.
 Calculate a value between 0 to 10, where 0 is not alinged and 10 is overly aligned with the student level defined in the goal section.
 For score >= 5 add the emoji ✅ next to the score.
-For scores < 5 use add the emoji ❌ next to the socre.
+For scores < 5 use add the emoji ❌ next to the score.

 # OUTPUT INSTRUCTIONS